swissup/swissup.github.io/m2/argento/force/page-structure/header.md

  -  `"autoplay": {"delay": 10000}` - enable slide autoplay. `delay` sets time in ms between slides change.
 10000ms is 10 sec.

 Feel free to change content of this slider.
-When you need to add new slider then place new `<div class="swiper-slide">...</div>`.
+When you need to add new slide then place new `<div class="swiper-slide">...</div>`.

 ### Logo